astronomer-integrations/analytics.js-integration-sailthru/readme.md

 The URL tracked by `page` is taken from `properties.url` or from `context.page.url` if `properties.url` is not available.
 The URL *must* be a domain name, otherwise the request will fail.

 Sailthru provides an out of band web scraper that will automatically collect contextual information from your pages to power their [**personalization engine**](https://getstarted.sailthru.com/site/personalization-engine/meta-tags/).
-If the design of your site requires passing these tags to Sailthru manually (Single Page Apps are one example) you can manually pass them via a `tags` property in the page event:
+If the design of your site requires passing these tags to Sailthru manually (Single Page Apps are one example) you can manually pass them via a `tags` property in the page event, with `tags` being an array of tag strings:

 ```javascript
 analytics.page('Page Name', {